QUT-AIML/Constitution/Role-Descriptions.md

 The Projects Officer will support the Projects Director in the development of club projects and in the delivery of project nights.
 They will bring their own unique technical expertise and experience to support members to build their projects.

 Responsibilities:
-- Assist with devising project briefs.
-- Support members to find projects to work on.
+- Assist in developing projects, including scope, tools, and expected outcomes.
+- Support members during Project Nights by helping with setup, debugging, and problem-solving.
 - Help to facilitate mini-workshops on smaller projects.
-- Provide informal mentoring to members on their projects.
+- Provide informal mentoring and guidance to members working on projects.
-- Take ownership of projects in agreement with the Projects Director.
+- Work with the Projects Manager to monitor progress and flag issues or support needs.
-- Other responsibilities as delegated by the Projects Director.

 -----